Edsger W. Dijkstra: The University of Texas at Austin

 Dijkstra accepted the Schlumberger Centennial Chair in the Computer Science Department at the University of Texas at Austin in 1984.

 Last years

 Dijkstra worked in Austin until his retirement in November 1999.
 To mark the occasion and to celebrate his forty-plus years of seminal contributions to computing science, the Department of Computer Sciences organized a symposium, which took place on his 70th birthday in May 2000.

-Dijkstra and his wife returned from Austin to his original house in Nuenen, Netherlands, where he found that he had only months to live.
-He said that he wanted to retire in Austin, Texas, but to die in the Netherlands.
-Dijkstra died on 6 August 2002 after a long struggle with cancer.
-He and his wife were survived by their three children: Marcus, Femke, and the computer scientist Rutger M. Dijkstra.
+In 2002, Dijkstra received a cancer diagnosis.
+Accompanied by his wife, he relocated back to the Netherlands where he maintained another home and died later that year on 6 August 2002.

 Personality

 Dijkstra at the blackboard during a conference at ETH Zurich in 1994.
 He once remarked, "A picture may be worth a thousand words, a formula is worth a thousand pictures."